smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/emitter.md

 With `EmitterFactory` it is possible to provide custom implementations, and application facing emitter interfaces.

-In the following example, the application injectable custom emitter interface is `CustomEmitter`, and it is implemented by `CustomEmitterImpl`:
+In the following example, the injectable custom emitter interface is `CustomEmitter`, and it is implemented by `CustomEmitterImpl`:

 ``` java